Darkatek7/arr-scripts/sonarr/import_stuck_items/README.md

 * Uses Sonarr’s internal manual import logic
 * Output formatted for readability
 * Adds a retry after deletion to allow Sonarr to re-scan
+* Run this script via a crontab scheduled to run every 1 hour and you won't have to worry about stuck downloads again.

 ---